gamersroost/Exile/BrokenServerFAQ.md

-##Question:##
+# Questions: #
-When I start my server I get a bambi timeout error and or spawn doing a fortnite tee-pose in the ground and then the server kicks me!
+> When I start my server I get a bambi timeout error and or spawn doing a fortnite tee-pose in the ground and then the server kicks me!
+What do I do?

-Answer:
+## Answer: ##
 Around line 104-ish depending on your install, you will find :

 # Set the SQL mode to strict